- As low as $254/Night

 About the Area

 Located in Georgetown, this vacation home is by the sea.
-Georgetown County Museum and Rice Museum are cultural highlights, and some of the area's landmarks include Caledonia Golf and Fish Club and Hobcaw Barony.
-Brookgreen Gardens and Waccatee Zoo are also worth visiting.
+Rice Museum and Brookgreen Gardens are cultural highlights, and some of the area's landmarks include Caledonia Golf and Fish Club and Atalaya Castle.
 Discover the area's water adventures with motor boating nearby, or enjoy the great outdoors with hunting.

 Special Instructions